freeCodeCamp/gsoc/README.md

 ### Contacting us:

+You can [create issues on this repository](https://github.com/freeCodeCamp/gsoc/issues/new),or reach the mentors, and our chat room, for any queries about the program and the projects.

 #### Mentors and Organization Admins

 Here are the list of Organization Admins and Mentors for the year 2018: